mmfahey/EnergyConverter/README.md

 Must have python installed on PC/linux and the EnergyConversions.py saved in parent directory to use conversions.

 ## Usage
-The project can be used as a command-line tool by running
+The project can be used as a command-line tool:

 ```bash
 python EnergyConversions.py
 ```

-or the conversions can be run as standalone functions by:
+or the conversions can be run as standalone functions:

 ```python
 import EnergyConversions